Afghanistan country brief

 Trade and investment

-Afghanistan's economy is recovering from decades of conflict.
-It has improved significantly since the fall of the Taliban regime in 2001, but remains poor and dependent on foreign aid.
-Ongoing international assistance is aimed at supporting longer-term economic development in Afghanistan.
+Afghanistan's economy is recovering, but remains dependent on foreign aid.
+Ongoing international assistance aims at supporting longer-term economic development in Afghanistan.

-Agriculture is one of the largest sources of income in Afghanistan, despite only 12 per cent of its total land area being arable and only half of this being under cultivation.
-In 2011, approximately 78 per cent of the population was employed in the agriculture industry, which accounted for 31 per cent of Afghanistan’s GDP.
+Agriculture is one of the largest sources of income in Afghanistan.
+In 2015, approximately 60 per cent of the population was employed in the agriculture industry, which accounted for 40 per cent of GDP (FAO, Agriculture Fact Sheet, January 2015).

 See the AusTender website for opportunities in Afghanistan.

-A small grant scheme that partners with various organisations to support projects which directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhance the long-term productivity and sustainability of the physical environment.
+The Direct Aid Program (DAP) is a small grant scheme that collaborates with various organisations to support projects that directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhance the long-term productivity and sustainability of the physical environment.

-The Australian NGO Cooperation Program supports accredited Australian non-government organisations (NGOs) to implement their own international development programs.
-Under the program, the department partners with Australian professional development NGOs.
+The Australian NGO Cooperation Program supports accredited Australian NGOs to implement their own international development programs.
+Under the program, the Department collaborates with Australian professional development NGOs.